pilwon/ultimate-seed/README.md

   5. Set the environment variable: `heroku config:set NODE_ENV=heroku ERROR_PAGE_URL=http://APPID.herokuapp.com/404.html -a APPID`
   6. Deploy application to Heroku using `git push heroku +master`
   7. Deployed at [http://APPID.herokuapp.com/](http://ultimate-seed.herokuapp.com/)

+## Optimization

+### RedisStore for Socket.io

+  Socket.io supports `RedisStore` option, and it is a must-use feature for multi-server deployment setup.
+To enable this feature, change the value `socketio.store` to `redis` in `config/{development,heroku,production}.json`.
+The reason `RedisStore` is not used by default is due to max connection limit imposed by some Redis hosting providers.
+Each server makes 8 connections to the Redis server when this feature is enabled.

 ## Using REPL (read-eval-print loop)